poke1024/tove2d/docs/tutorials/Animation.md

 	myColor.r = math.abs(math.sin(love.timer.getTime()))
 ```

-### A note on dependencies

-TÖVE internally assumes that each object only has exactly one owner.
-For example, a color can only belong to one path; you cannot assign the same color to two paths, and then change it for both paths.

-As soon as you assign the same color to two paths, TÖVE will internally clone one of the colors.

-So what will happen in the case above is that only one path (the one with the uncloned color) would change its color.

-The same holds true for trajectories and paths, and paths and graphics.
-Keep that in mind when working with many different objects.

 ## Animating shapes with Commands
 Most drawing calls come return a command, that allows you to animate what you have just drawn.
+Also see the <a href="https://poke1024.github.io/tove2d-api/classes/Command.html">API documentation on Commands</a>.

 An example: